Join Our Team!

 Excellent people skills and patience needed.
 Typing, spelling and general computer skills important.
 No experience necessary with ticketing software-we will train.
 Knowledge of the surrounding areas is helpful.

-Compensation: $350/wk stipend.
+Compensation: $375/wk stipend.
 Shared housing if not local

-Dates: May 15 to Sept 2, 2024 or later (flexibility in end dates if in school)
+Dates: On or around May 25 - Aug 31, 2026 or later (flexibility in end dates if in school)

 Apprenticeships